What is our Philosophy?

-We follow the Letters and Sounds scheme, supported by the Jolly Phonics songs to help children learn the phonemes.
+In the foundation stage and Year 1, we follow the Letters and Sounds scheme, supported by the Jolly Phonics songs to help children learn the GPC’s.
+Phonics lessons are adapted based on our ongoing teacher assessments.
 Class phonics lessons are taught daily throughout Foundation, Year 1 and 2.

 Understanding and using new vocabulary is central to all aspects of our curriculum.
 Every year group uses the 'Frayer Model' - a graphic organiser - to help develop each child’s vocabulary understanding.
 This technique targets key vocabulary from each subject; children learn the meaning of the word, using pictures, illustrations and sentences definitions.
 They then apply their knowledge by generating examples and non-examples of the word.
 This helps children to build a richer vocabulary to use in spoken and written language.

-We use a wide variety of quality books or texts and resources to motivate and inspire our children’s writing.
-In Foundation stage, children have opportunities to make marks and write through Child Initiated Learning.
-We also have teacher led sessions to help children put their learning from phonics into developing their writing.
+We use a wide variety of quality books or texts and experiences to motivate and inspire our children’s writing.
+In Foundation stage, children have opportunities for mark making through Child Initiated Learning.
+Teacher led sessions help children apply their phonics into their writing.

-Throughout LKS2, handwriting is taught every week.
+Throughout Lower Key Stage 2, handwriting is taught every week.
 Children build stamina for writing, whilst practising letter joins.
 Confident Year 4 children, then have the opportunity to start writing in pen.